GoogleCloudPlatform/genai-databases-retrieval-app/README.md

 help address a number of challenges
 1. **Better recall** - LLMs perform better when given smaller, discrete tasks they can use to accomplish larger goals.
-By mapping a specific action to a specify, pre-determined query it significantly improves the LLMs ability to leverage it successfully.
+By mapping a specific action to a specific, pre-determined query it significantly improves the LLMs ability to leverage it successfully.
 1. **Better scalability** - Running the retrieval as a separate service both allows multiple different LLMs to leverage it, as well as allowing it to